materials-data-facility/scythe/docs/source/contributor-guide.rst

 The docstring for a parser must start with a short, one sentence summary of the parser, which will be used by our autodocumentation tooling.
-The rest of the documentation should describe what types of files are compatible and summarize what types of metadata are generated.
+The rest of the documentation should describe what types of files are compatible, what context infomration can be used, and summarize what types of metadata are generated.

 .. todo:: Actually write these descriptors for the available parsers